Initiators

 Stephanie Rose Wood

-Stephanie Rose Wood is a Naarm/ Melbourne-based British collaborative, community-centred storyteller (and question asker).
+Stephanie Rose Wood is a Naarm/Melbourne-based British collaborative, community-centred storyteller (and question asker).
 Her work enables narrative expression through documentary photography, education, and curation.
 Her creative practice is research-driven and explores the complex interconnections between community, ritual, and the psychology of belief.
+Rose Wood documents the communities around her, discovering stories that are hidden in plain sight.
+She has an interest in the relationship between photography and text and adapting modes of storytelling across different platforms and audiences.

 Advisors